 - Lateral Collateral Ligament (LCL) on the outside.

 They act to stop your thigh bone (Femur) sliding inwards or outwards on your shin bone (Tibia).

 How do they get injured?

-Your ligaments are made mainly out of collagen and although they are very strong, they can be damaged.
+Your ligaments are mainly collagen and although they are very strong, an injury can occur.

 The usual mechanism of injury is when your foot is planted and you have an impact to the outside of the knee/thigh, or with a rotation of the knee, again with the foot planted.
 This puts an extreme amount of force through the ligaments and can cause them to stretch, or even rupture.
 MCL injuries occur more frequently than LCL injuries.
 It is common for MCL/LCL injuries to occur in combination with ACL, PCL or meniscus injuries.